thecomeonman/Montek/README.md

 and explanations button in the tool.

 #### Running the tool

 Opening Dashboard/Global.R in RStudio should cause a Run App button to show up towards the top left.
 Click that to, well, run the app.

 ### Advanced

+You can add your own functions, distributions, and configure various other things.

-I recommend using the application so you have some idea of how it works.
+I recommend using the application first so you have some idea of how it works.
 Some of the terms used in these instructions will be much easier to understand that way.

-There are some configurations that can be traced from Global.R.

-#### Operation Details

-`/Metadata/Operations.csv` has four columns: Operator, OperatorString, Usage, and Description.
-Except for OperatorString, the other three are self explanatory and also get used in the Help button entry.
-OperatorString is the regex pattern that should be searched for in an output equation to parse it and calculate it correctly.

-#### Adding distributions

-This section needs better instructions and a simplified process.
-For now, ctrl+F for `normal` in server.r and add corresponding bits of code for any new distribution you'd like to add.
+Instructions to change configurations can be found in Global.R or the Configuring button in the UI.